Dropsy (video game): Development

 Dropsy began on the Something Awful forums in 2008 as a choose-your-own adventure game illustrated by Jay Tholen about a clown named Dropsy; forum commentators would suggest what the character would do and the choices would be illustrated and added to the story.
 The character originated from a platform game created by Tholen in 2004.
 Demand for a playable version of the story increased and so Tholen began designing a game based around the story with the help of some members of the forum.
 Tholen cites games such as EarthBound, Grim Fandango, and The Neverhood as inspirations for the game.
 In 2011 a Kickstarter campaign raised $225 USD to fund a software package to help development, followed by another campaign in July 2013 which did not reach its $25,000 USD goal.
 A third campaign, started in October 2013, asked for $14,000 USD and finished with nearly $25,000 USD raised.
 On October 31, 2013, Tholen released a short horror-themed side game titled Dropsy and the Black Lodge.
 In November it was announced that Devolver Digital would be publishing the game, providing quality assurance and marketing, but not directing where the Kickstarter funds would be spent.
 On September 17, 2014, indie studio A Jolly Corpse joined the team.
 One year later on September 10, 2015, the game was released for Microsoft Windows, OS X and Linux.

 Reception

 The PC version received "favorable" reviews, while the Switch version received "average" reviews, according to the review aggregation website Metacritic.

+Adam Smith for Rock Paper Shotgun called Dropsy a "touching allegory for all manner of otherness and confusion" but criticized the game's surrealist presentation and puzzle mechanics.